sunyolo/CNV_grab/README.md

 # CNV_grab
-This is a project to explore how to use deep learning to dig the difference between seemingly similar Hi-C data.l
+This is a project to explore the difference between seemingly similar Hi-C data using deep learning.
+During the exploration, to predict copy number variation (CNV) is the core task.